DLP Validator — Complete Guide

 4. Optionally enter a test string to validate the translated pattern.

-5. Click Translate & Test — the tool outputs the vendor-optimized regex and shows whether it matches your test string.
+5. Click Translate & Test — the tool outputs the vendor-optimized regex.

 Open DLP Validator →